fragment-build/fragment-ui/README.md

 Now just import all the components you need from this file.

+Additionally you need to pass the `useNextJS` prop to the `FragmentUIProvider`.

 ## 🤝 Contributing

 Feel free to fork and make a Pull Request to this project.
 All the input is warmly welcome!